 Hook & Wrap-Up

 Mrs. Lewis moved to the document camera.
 In addition to the opinion, or topic sentence, kids can hook their audience with a powerful beginning.
-As you can see, some possible strategies include opening with a question, dialogue, or a surprise statement.
+As you can see, some possible strategies for argumentative writing.
+They include opening with a question, dialogue, or a surprise statement.
 Actually, I ask my kids to try onomatopoeia and setting the stage as well.

 “For an added challenge, I ask them to match the hook with a wrap-up.
 In other words, an additional sentence at the end wraps up with a parallel idea.
 For example, if a student asks a question at the beginning, he would answer it at the end.
 If he opened with dialogue, he would also close with dialogue.
 This framing technique makes the piece much more powerful.”